Do MLLMs Really Understand the Charts?: ChartVR

 \subsection{Reward Function Design}

 The effectiveness of our RL stage hinges on a well-designed reward function.
 Our function $R(a_i)$ is a composite of two components, targeting both response structure and numerical accuracy:

 \paragraph{Format Reward.} To encourage interpretable and well-structured outputs, we provide a binary format reward, $R_{\text{format}}$.
-The model receives a reward of 1 if its response strictly adheres to our predefined template—reasoning enclosed in \texttt{<think></think>} tags and the final answer in \texttt{<answer></answer>} tags—and 0 otherwise.
+The model receives a reward of 1 if its response strictly adheres to our predefined template, where reasoning is enclosed in \texttt{<think></think>} tags and final answer in \texttt{<answer></answer>} tags, and 0 otherwise.

-\paragraph{Accuracy Reward.} To overcome the sparse signal from a simple correct/incorrect binary reward, we introduce a continuous accuracy reward, $R_{\text{acc}}$.
+\paragraph{Continuous Accuracy Reward.} To overcome the sparse signal from a simple correct/incorrect binary reward, we introduce a continuous accuracy reward, $R_{\text{acc}}$.
 This reward provides a fine-grained signal that recognizes "nearly correct" answers.
 For a predicted answer $A_{\text{pred}}$ and a non-zero ground truth $A_{\text{gt}}$, we first calculate the relative error:

-Based on a human-calibrated tolerance threshold of $\varepsilon=0.02$, we define the reward using a piecewise quadratic function that smoothly decays from 1 to 0:
+Then, we define the reward using a piecewise quadratic function that smoothly decays from 1 to 0:

+We empirically set $\tau=0.02$ based on a human-calibrated tolerance threshold.
+For the specific case where the ground truth $A_{\text{gt}}$ is zero, because it is difficult to quantize the relative deviations, the accuracy reward falls back to exact match, assigning a value of 1 when $A_{\text{gt}} = A_{\text{pred}}$ and 0 otherwise.

 We employ the quadratic formulation for two critical reasons.
 First, this design provides a clear, bounded, and intuitive reward range.
 It yields a reward of 1 for a perfect answer ($d_{\text{rel}}=0$) and smoothly decay to 0 as the relative error hits the 2\% tolerance boundary.
 Second, the quadratic shape creates a desirable non-linear decay.
 It has a gentle slope for subtile errors, granting substantial partial credit for close answers, while the penalty accelerates as the error approaches the tolerance threshold.
 This behavior encourages the model to make fine-grained improvements when it is already close to the correct answer, while strongly penalizing larger, unacceptable deviations.